FarzamMohammadi/learnaholic/OOP/Fundamentals.md

 ## Polymorphism

-- **Definition**: Polymorphism allows methods to have the same name but behave differently based on the object that invokes them.
-It enables objects of different classes to be treated as objects of a common superclass or interface, allowing for interchangeable use of different implementations.
+- **Definition**: Polymorphism (meaning "many forms") is the principle that allows objects to be treated as instances of their parent class or interface while maintaining their unique behaviors.
+It enables you to:

+1. Write code that works with objects based on their shared interfaces rather than specific implementations
+2. Define multiple methods with the same name but different parameters (compile-time)
+3. Allow different classes to provide their own implementation of the same method (runtime)

+This principle is fundamental to achieving loose coupling, enabling code reuse, and making systems more flexible and maintainable.

 - **Key Points**:
   - **Compile-time Polymorphism (Method Overloading)**: